Dandenong to Cranbourne Duplication

 All greenfield and brownfield projects and divestments: > NZD $100 million

-The Dandenong to Cranbourne Duplication project will see one one of the longest stretches of single rail track in the Melbourne rail network duplicated.
+The Dandenong to Cranbourne Duplication project will see one of the longest stretches of single rail track in the Melbourne rail network duplicated.

 The project is expected to comprise duplication of eight kilometres of track between Dandenong and Cranbourne stations and track upgrades around Caulfield and Dandenong stations.
 Planning for extending the Cranbourne line to Clyde will also be completed as part of the project.

 Infrastructure Victoria (IV) noted in its 30-year Infrastructure Strategy that extra capacity will be required on the Dandenong Rail Corridor in around 30 years.
-IV also recommend the extension of the Cranbourne line to Clyde within 10-15 years in its Strategy, estimating the cost between $1 billion to $3 billion.
+IV also recommended the extension of the Cranbourne line to Clyde within 10-15 years in its Strategy, estimating the cost between $1 billion to $3 billion.
 Beneficiary charges along with property development were noted by IV as potential funding sources for the extension.

 Public Transport Victoria noted the Dandenong to Cranbourne Duplication as a project in Stage 3 of its 2012 Network Development Plan to be implemented within 15-years, while the extension to Clyde is noted as a future project.